athulmv06/helm_chartmuseum/README.md

 #### helm_chartmuseum
-Its a helm chart for chartmuseum you can clone the file here,
+Its a helm chart for chartmuseum, you can clone the file here,
 ```
 https://github.com/AthulMv/helm_chartmuseum.git